 The proposed on-site rock crushing operation and portable concrete batch plant analyzed under Phase 1 may be used under future phases.
-The aggregate and concrete production may occur either at the location identified under Phase 1 or at another location on the Project Site.
+The aggregate and concrete production may occur either at the location identified under Phase 1 or at another location on the project site.
 As described under Phase 1, operation of the aggregate and concrete production during future phases has the potential to significantly impact water quality from the release of mercury, chromium and wastewater with elevated pH and suspended solids.
 Potential water quality impacts would be mitigated through permitting requirements established by the RWQCB.
-It is expected that the facility would be permitted under the General Waste Discharge Requirements (WDRs) for Aggregate and/or Concrete Facilities (general order).
-Consistent with the general order, the RWQCB will set discharge prohibitions that contain, at a minimum, the project-specific stipulations set forth in MM 3.9-2.
-Implementation of MM 3.9-2, and other permitting requirements which would be established by the RWQCB, would reduce water quality impacts related to operation of the aggregate and concrete facility to less than significant with mitigation.
+It is expected that the facility would be permitted under the General WDRs for Aggregate and/or Concrete Facilities (general order).
+Consistent with the general order, the RWQCB will set discharge prohibitions that contain, at a minimum, the project-specific stipulations set forth in Mitigation Measure 3.9-2.
+Implementation of Mitigation Measure 3.9-2, and other permitting requirements which would be established by the RWQCB, would reduce water quality impacts related to operation of the aggregate and concrete facility to a less-than-significant level.

-Development associated with the infrastructure improvements and the off-site workforce housing, including the construction of single-family units and duplexes, would involve the construction of structures, roadways, landscaping, parking lots, utilities, and infrastructure, which would require grading, excavation, and other construction-related activities on and off the site that could cause soil erosion at an accelerated rate during storm events.
+Development associated with the off-site workforce housing, including the construction of single-family units and duplexes, would involve the construction of structures, roadways, landscaping, parking lots, utilities and infrastructure, which would require grading, excavation, and other construction-related activities on and off the site that could cause soil erosion at an accelerated rate during storm events.
 As with development of the first and future project phases, sediment from erosion could have adverse effects on receiving water quality and construction equipment spills could potentially release pollutants.
 Water produced during construction dewatering would contain sediment and may contain construction-related contaminants that could degrade water quality if the water were discharged directly to surface water.
-The most notable water body near the Middletown Housing Site is Dry Creek, which borders the western boundary of the Project Site.
+The most notable water body near the Middletown Housing Site is Dry Creek, which borders the western boundary of the project site.
 This is a potentially significant impact.
-Implementation of MM 3.9-1, which includes BMPs that have been demonstrated to be effective at achieving Basin Plan water quality objectives and maintaining beneficial uses, would reduce construction-related water quality impacts related to erosion and sediment and pollutant discharges to less than significant with mitigation.
+Implementation of Mitigation Measure 3.9-1, which includes BMPs that have been demonstrated to be effective at achieving Basin Plan water quality objectives and maintaining beneficial uses, would reduce construction-related water quality impacts related to erosion and sediment and pollutant discharges to a less-than-significant level.

-Impact 3.9-2 Substantially Decrease Groundwater Supplies or Interfere Substantially with Groundwater Recharge Such that the Project May Impede Sustainable Groundwater Management of the Basin.
+3.9-2 Substantially Decrease Groundwater Supplies or Interfere Substantially with Groundwater Recharge Such that the Project May Impede Sustainable Groundwater Management of the Basin.